YuriWolf-ncbi/seals-2/bin/stat/redame.md

-# Statistics and numerical analysis
+# Statistics and numerical utilities